-As of December 31, 2008, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund and the Forest Preserve Tort and Liability Fund had a combined fund balance total of \$1,681,594, compared with 2007 of \$329,209.
+As of December 31, 2009, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund and the Forest Preserve Tort and Liability Fund had a combined fund balance total of \$2,799,181 compared with 2008 of \$1,681,594.
 Cash temporarily idle during the year was invested in demand deposits, certificates of deposit, and obligations of the U.S. Treasury.
 The County Treasurer utilizes a competitive bidding system with local financial institutions to assure that the highest return possible is made on funds invested.
-DeKalb County Forest Preserve earned interest revenue of \$21,798 on all fund type investments for the year ended December 31, 2008.
-This slight decrease from \$22,905 in 2007 is due to the drop in interest rates that were paid in 2008.
+DeKalb County Forest Preserve earned interest revenue of \$29,020 on all fund type investments for the year ended December 31, 2009.
+This increase is due to the additional monies that were invested from the State grant received in 2008 for the purchase of land.
+As these monies were not used during 2009 for land purchase they were invested during that time frame.

 The County Treasurer is an elected official charged with the responsibility and authority to handle the investments for the Forest Preserve.
 The Treasurer's investment policy is to minimize credit and market risks while maintaining a competitive yield on its portfolio.
-All of the funds of the DeKalb County Forest Preserve were insured and collateralized properly as of December 31, 2008.
+All of the funds of the DeKalb County Forest Preserve were insured and collateralized properly as of December 31, 2009.